Series introduction

 A church that talks wisely about mental health does more than help individuals; it becomes a healthier community.
 Members learn compassion, patience, and humility, and people with lived experience are more likely to contribute their gifts without hiding.
 In that sense, emphasizing mental health is not merely reactive — it is part of building a more faithful and resilient church.

-- The Importance of Emphasizing Mental Health in the Church
+- Caring for the Whole Person: Why Mental Health Matters in the Church

 - Faith and Community Engagement – SAMHSA